24 Types of Salamanders in Alabama

 The three-lined salamander has yellow, orange, and black vertical stripes that run across its body.
 It is about 5-7 centimeters long and has a thin tail for swimming.

-It can be found in parts of Florida, Georgia, and Tennessee, as well as certain areas of Alabama, such as Cullman County.
+It can be found in parts of Florida, Georgia, Tennessee, and certain areas of Alabama, such as Cullman County.

 13. Southern Two-Lined Salamander

-The southern two-lined salamander is a small species and can reach lengths of up to 4.5 inches.
+The southern two-lined salamander is a small species that can reach lengths up to 4.5 inches.
 It has spots on its back that look like two lines, hence its name.

 Although it primarily lives along creeks, it comes out at night to hunt for food, mainly consisting of other amphibians (namely frogs), insects, spiders, and worms.